NUKnightLab/TimelineJS-Wordpress-Plugin/README.md

 hard on the eyes or hard to use.
 Create timelines that are at the same time beautiful and intuitive for users

 TimelineJS is great for pulling in media from different sources.
 Just throw in a link from Twitter, YouTube, Flickr, Vimeo, Google Maps or SoundCloud and TimelineJS will format it to fit perfectly.
 More media types will be supported in the future.

-Creating one is as easy as filling in a Google spreadsheet or as detailed as JSON.
+Creating one is as easy as filling in a Google spreadsheet.
+If you want to take more control, you can write JSON configuration.

-A simple shortcode plugin to add the TimelineJS made by [VéritéCo](http://verite.co/).
 To embed your timeline use the button located at the post content editor (TinyMCE).

 **You can also embed the Timeline on your post using this shortcode :**